 Thank you for becoming an MVP Organizer!

 We are thrilled to have you on the team.
-We put together this toolkit to help you plan an awesome house party that is both fun and raises critical funds to build the biggest wave possible in 2018!
+We put together this toolkit to help you plan an awesome house party that is both fun and raises critical funds to build the biggest wave possible for 2020!
 Party hosts like you shared their best practices with us, and we used them to create this play-by-play breakdown.

 Your MVP Organizer’s House Party Toolkit includes:

 - MVP Pre-Party Call Guide